This post belongs to a three-part series:

 Live Streaming a Funeral, Step by Step

-To follow this guide, get 3 free event credits using this link.
-No credit card or purchase is required, simply sign up.
+To follow this guide, open the chat window to get a free credit for your funeral home.
+No credit card or purchase is required, simply let us know and send us your website url.

 - Download the live streaming app on your mobile device.
 The link works for both Android & iOS.